man

 ual pages will be formatted with a line length appropriate to

-the current terminal (using an ioctl(2) if available, the value
+the current terminal (using the value of $COLUMNS, and ioctl(2)

 available).
 Cat pages will only be saved when the default for-